mietzen/docker-redsocks-proxy/README.md

 # Docker Redsocks Proxy

-With this container you can redirect all http and https traffic through a socks5 proxy.
+With this container, you can redirect all HTTP and HTTPS traffic through a SOCKS5 proxy, with optional DNSCrypt integration for secure DNS resolution.

+## Features:

+- Route all TCP traffic or just specific ports through the proxy
+- DNSCrypt for DoH (DNS over HTTPS) name resolution through the proxy (can be disabled)
+- Easy configuration via environment variables

-## Examples:
+## Example Usage

-In this example the http and https traffic of the debian container will always be redirected through the set proxy.
-This perquisites that your docker host is already running inside the VPN Network (In this example Mullvad VPN).
+In this example, the HTTP and HTTPS traffic of the `debian` container will always be redirected through the configured proxy.
+This requires that your Docker host is already connected to the VPN network (in this case, Mullvad VPN).

 ```yaml
 services: